 … because we’re afraid the itemized credit card bill will force us to confront the real cost of our six-week volcano-chasing holiday

-… because we’ll out that we’re about to be audited (if you never see the notice, it didn’t happen, right?
-Sadly, no. The tax authorities the tax authorities show up in person at 7 am.
+… because we’re afraid that notice from the tax authorities means we’re about to be audited (if you never see the notice, it didn’t happen, right?
+Sadly, no. The tax authorities show up in person at 7 am.
 True story.)

 Fears are findable!